Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Methods

 Group convolution is a generalization of standard convolution by introducing the group operation.
 The group convolution \cite{kondor2018generalization}\cite{cohen2019general}\cite{bekkers2019b}\cite{he2021efficient} on a compact group $G$ at group element $g$ is written as

 where $\mu$ is the Haar measure, and $f,\psi: G\rightarrow \mathbb{C}$.
-It should be noted that plain convolution is a special case of group convolution when only the translation group is considered (i.e., $g^{-1} = -x$; $g'=x'$ and the "$\bullet$" corresponds to "$+$"). \cite{kondor2018generalization} proved that the group convolution defined in the equation (\ref{eq:equivariant_conv}) is a group-equivariant map for affine transform groups.
+It should be noted that plain convolution is a special case of group convolution when only the translation group is considered (i.e., $g^{-1} = -x$; $g'=x'$ and the "$\bullet$" corresponds to "$+$"). \cite{kondor2018generalization} proved that the group convolution defined in equation \eqref{eq:equivariant_conv} is a group-equivariant map.
+The group convolution shows favorable group equivariance in lots of research works\cite{gao2021deformation,sosnovik2019scale}.
+The group convolution can be considered to be a mapping that uses a transformation-level averaging procedure to enhance the transformation equivariance or invariance of the mapping.
+Therefore, in this paper, we assume the general effectiveness of the group convolution operator for any kind of geometric group and its common subsets.